Dedicated freight corridor to bring down charges by 50 pc

 Notably, the bulk of goods is being carried via roads in India as it is faster as well as cheaper than the railways.
 Over the past many decades since 1950s, the Indian Railways has been losing market share to road transport because of inadequate infrastructure and poor services.

-Sachan said the corporation has written to the PMO to invite Prime Minister Narendra Modi to inaugurate this control center when he visits Prayagraj later this month.
-This center hosts a 90-meter long digital wall with officials monitoring it on a 24×7 basis to manage the automated goods trains running system.
+Sachan said the corporation has written to the PMO to invite Prime Minister Narendra Modi to inaugurate this control centre when he visits Prayagraj later this month.
+This centre hosts a 90 metre long digital wall with officials monitoring it on a 24×7 basis to manage the automated goods trains running system.

 Sachan also said that DFCCIL will start survey of the remaining corridors of the Golden Quadrilateral, and begin work by the time the western and eastern corridors are completed by December 2021.
 "The government, after seeing the progress on these two corridors, have decided that it is the right time that we should plan to take up the future corridors so that by the time we finish these in two years, these corridors are also planned for execution," he said.

-Three more corridors are lined up -- East Coast corridor from Kharagpur to Vijaywada (about 1,000 kilometers); South-East to West corridor from Bhusawal to Dhankuni (near Kolkata) and North South sub-corridor from Vijaywada to Itarsi (in Madhya Pradesh).
-The total length of these three corridors is about 4,000 kilometers.
+Three more corridors are lined up -- East Coast corridor from Kharagpur to Vijaywada (about 1,000 kilometres); South-East to West corridor from Bhusawal to Dhankuni (near Kolkata) and North South sub-corridor from Vijaywada to Itarsi (in Madhya Pradesh).
+The total length of these three corridors is about 4,000 kilometres.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)